dotnet/csharplang/proposals/extensions.md

 }
 ```

-### Compatible substituted extension type
+### Compatible substituted extension types

 TL;DR: We can determine whether an implicit extension is compatible with a given underlying type
-and when successful this process yields an extension type we can use
+and when successful this process yields one or more extension types we can use
 (including required substitutions).

 An extension type `X` is compatible with given type `U` if:
 - `X` is non-generic and its underlying type is `U`, a base type of `U` or an implemented interface of `U`
 - a possible type substitution on the type parameters of `X` yields underlying type `U`,
   a base type of `U` or an implemented interface of `U`.

-  Such substitution is unique (because of the requirement that all type parameters
-  from the extension appear in the underlying type).
+Note: it is possible for multiple substitutions on the type parameters of `X` to satisfy the condition above.

-  We call the resulting substituted type `X` the "compatible substituted extension type".
+We call the resulting substituted types of `X` the "compatible substituted extension types".

 ```csharp
 #nullable enable